studio-neptune/yuuki/README.md

 ## Documents

-Are you finding how to setup, configure, and use it, or extend its features?
+Are you finding how to set up, configure, and use it, or extend its features?

 The documentation for developers is available on [GitHub Wiki](https://github.com/star-inc/star_yuuki_bot/wiki).